MicrosoftDocs/query-docs/query-languages/m/excel-currentworkbook.md

 </pre>

 ## About
-Returns the tables in the current Excel workbook
+Returns the contents of the current Excel workbook.